-How to Create an Emergency Evacuation Plan That Saves Lives [+ Template]
+How to Create an Emergency Evacuation Plan [+ Template]

-With an emergency evacuation plan that you can practice over and over, your team will have a safe response imprinted in their minds and muscle memories.
-That way, when they go into survival mode, things aren’t forgotten in the rush.
-Training your team in your emergency evacuation protocols will save lives by decreasing the delay, hesitation, and wrong moves that could put your people at risk of injury or even death.
-You can create your plan in just a few steps, so you can get started practicing and get your team ready to respond safely to the next emergency.
+With an emergency evacuation plan template, it’s easy to build an evacuation plan you can practice so your team will have a safe response imprinted in their minds and muscle memories.
+That way, when they go into survival mode, they don’t forget things in the rush.
+When you train your team in emergency evacuation protocols, you reduce the delay, hesitation, and misguided actions that could put your people at risk of injury or even death.
+You can create your plan in just a few steps to start practicing and get your team ready to respond safely to the next emergency.

 Download Our Emergency Response Plan Template